ahsanhabib9191/meta-ad/docs/copilot-validation.md

 3. Follow CONTRIBUTING.md guidelines for Copilot usage
 4. Refer to SECURITY.md for security best practices
 5. Ensure PRs reference CODEOWNERS for reviews
+6. **Use path-specific instructions** by editing files in relevant directories
+7. **Invoke specialized agents** for complex database, security, or API tasks
+8. **Let setup workflow run** when agents work on tasks requiring dependencies

 ## Conclusion

-The repository is now fully configured for optimal GitHub Copilot usage while maintaining strong security practices and code quality standards.
-All requirements from the best practices documentation have been met.
+The repository is now fully configured for optimal GitHub Copilot usage with advanced features including:
+- ✅ Path-specific instructions for targeted guidance
+- ✅ Specialized agent personas for complex tasks
+- ✅ Automated environment setup for Copilot agents
+- ✅ Strong security practices and code quality standards

+All requirements from GitHub's Copilot best practices documentation have been met, including optional advanced features for enhanced agent effectiveness.